PhilipPartsch/ReConf2023-Product-As-Code/docs/requirements/stakeholder_specification.rst

    :id: CSTRQ_MERGE_DICTS
    :author: PhilipPartsch

-   Provide a python module with a function to merge a list of python dictionaries to one dictionary.
+   Provide a python module with a function to merge python dictionaries to one dictionary.

 .. stake_req:: Detect merge conflicts